hivdb/chiro-cms/resources/covid-review.md

 ___Conclusion: Further animal model studies or a phase I/II study in COVID-19 patients could be useful to determine the safety, pharmacokinetic, and efficacy of a fusion inhibitor such as EK1C4 administered intravenously.
 In contrast to monoclonal antibodies, the half-life of a fusion inhibitor would be short and therefore used solely for treatment.___

 ### Soluble ACE2 and Other Molecular Decoys
 Soluble recombinant human ACE2 (rhACE2) has two potential beneficial effects.
 First, prior to the SARS-CoV-2 pandemic, rhACE2 was shown to protect lungs from injury during acute respiratory distress syndrome (ARDS)[^10.1038/nature03712][^10.1038/nm1267][^10.1186/s13054-017-1823-x][^10.1016/j.cell.2020.04.004].
 Second, rhACE2 inhibits the binding of SARS-CoV and SARS-CoV-2 to ACE2-expressing cells[^10.1016/j.bbrc.2004.05.114][^10.1016/j.cell.2020.03.045] and has displayed does-dependent activity _in vitro_ against SARS-CoV-2 in cultured cells and engineered human blood vessel and kidney organoids[^10.1016/j.cell.2020.04.004].
 APN1 (Apeiron Biologics) is a recombinant form of human ACE2, that demonstrated safety in 89 non-SARS-CoV-2 patients and volunteers.
 It is now being evaluated in a 200-person placebo-controlled study of hospitalized persons with SARS-CoV-2 (NCT04335136).
-Another more recently described similar approach involving the use of a fusion protein – in which an inactive ACE2 mutant is linked to a human Fc IgG – is highly active _in vitro_ [^10.1038/s41467-020-16048-4].
+A similar approach involving the use of a fusion protein – in which an inactive ACE2 mutant is linked to a human Fc IgG – has also been shown to be highly active _in vitro_ [^10.1038/s41467-020-16048-4].

 The complete ACE2 molecule may not be necessary to inhibit viral infection if a synthetic peptide can be constructed with a critical minimal subset of ACE2 amino acids capable of competing with cellular ACE2 for the SARS-CoV-2 receptor binding domain (RBD).
 Preliminary data from SARS-CoV suggest that multiple residues from different parts of the ACE2 molecule will be required including amino acids between positions 24–90 and 329–354[^10.1126/science.1116480].
 Two ACE2-derived peptides between positions 22–57 demonstrated some _in vitro_ activity against SARS-CoV[^10.1016/j.virol.2006.01.029].
 Another peptide comprising two discontinuous ACE2 segments containing residues 22–44 and 351–357 artificially linked together by glycine, exhibited more potent _in vitro_ activity with an EC<sub>50</sub> of about 0.1 μM[^10.1016/j.virol.2006.01.029].